Take Tech Out

 In the United States, The New York Times has reported that math and reading scores among 13-year-olds peaked in 2012 — the year before Chromebooks hit the 50-percent mark in American schools — and have been declining since.

 The issue isn't only the screens.
 It's also the software now running on them.
-Kahoot reports eight million teacher users worldwide. iReady, a gamified math and reading platform, is used by roughly seventeen million American children — about one in three students from pre-K through twelfth grade.
-These apps are designed to hold children's attention the way social-media platforms hold adults' — through streaks, points, badges, cartoon avatars, and confetti animations.
+Edtech apps are designed to hold children's attention the way social-media platforms hold adults' — through streaks, points, badges, cartoon avatars, and confetti animations.
 There is a growing body of evidence that what looks like engagement in those interfaces isn't always learning.

-05 Duluth already leads on this UMD runs one of the country's oldest outdoor-education programs, and Duluth has one of its most vibrant preschool nature programs and community.
+05 Outside is where learning happens Duluth knows how to teach outside.
+UMD runs one of the country's oldest outdoor-education programs, and Duluth has one of its most vibrant preschool nature programs and community.
 Time to extend that up through K–8. +

 Duluth is not starting from zero on outdoor education.
 Duluth is, quietly, one of the national centers for it.
 It's worth noticing that while our public school district uses Chromebooks in every elementary classroom, the university across the hillside has been training the country's outdoor educators for half a century.